jjwall/jjwall.github.io/writings/blog/2025/ludum-dare-57.md

     />
 </p>

-> <b>A beautifully massive elm tree in one of the front yards attempting to hide the entrance to Castle de Appelli.</b>
+> A beautifully massive elm tree in one of the front yards attempting to hide the entrance to Castle de Appelli.

 This is a beautiful home in a neat neighborhood in the Kansas side of Kansas City.
 There are plenty of great restaurants and activities to do nearby.